Dr. Burcu Esmer

 Overview

 Dr. Esmer teaches private equity and corporate finance in Wharton Executive Education and degree programs.
 She is the Academic Director of Wharton Wharton – Wall Street Prep Private Equity Certificate Program.
-Dr. Esmer is the recipient of Wharton Teaching Excellence Reward for the academic years 2018-2019 and 2022-2023.
+Dr. Esmer is the recipient of Wharton’s Teaching Excellence Award in Undergraduate Teaching (2024, 2023, 2019) and in Executive MBA Teaching (2024, 2023).

-Dr. Esmer works closely with various non-profit organizations that aim to increase diversity in asset management industries.
-She is the Academic Director of Wharton-AltFinance Institute and Girls Who Invest (GWI) Summer Intensive Program.
-Dr. Esmer also serves on the Advisory Board of GWI.
+Dr. Esmer works closely with various non-profit organizations that aim to increase diversity in asset management and alternative investments.
+She is the Academic Director of Girls Who Invest Summer Intensive Program and Wharton-AltFinance Institute.
+She has served on the advisory board of Girls Who Invest since 2018.

 Continue Reading